dunkin-gray/Web-Mapping-Challenge/README.md

 Data Sources:

-Eathquake GeoJson was provided by the USGS with data updating every minute: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php.
+Eathquake GeoJson was provided by the USGS with data updating by the minute: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php.

 Tectonic plates GeoJSON was provided by Fraxen: https://github.com/fraxen/tectonicplates